-Statement No. 32, effective for the year ending June 30, 2021, No. 87, Leases; and No. 92, Omnibus 2020, effective for the year ending June 30, 2022, No. 91, Conduit Debt Obligations; No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; and No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.
-The District is, therefore, unable to disclose the impact that adopting GASB Statements No. 84, 87, 89, 91, 92, 93, 94, 96, and 97 will have on its financial position and results of operations when such statements are adopted.
+Future Impacts of Accounting Pronouncements-The District has not completed the process of evaluating the impact that will result from adopting GASB Statements No. 87, Leases; and No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period; effective for the year ending June 30, 2022, and No. 91, Conduit Debt Obligations; No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; and No. 96, Subscription-Based Information Technology Arrangements, effective for the year ending June 30, 2023.
+The District is, therefore, unable to disclose the impact that adopting GASB Statements No. 87, 89, 91, 94, and 96 will have on its financial position and results of operations when such statements are adopted.

-Deficit Fund Balances-The Capital Projects Fund has a deficit fund balance at June 30, 2020 totaling \$13,406,271.
+Deficit Fund Balance-The Capital Projects Fund has a deficit fund balance at June 30, 2021 totaling \$23,814,832.
 The primary reason for the deficit in this case is that the District issued notes payable, which do not qualify for treatment as a long-term liability.
 Accordingly, the notes payable are reported as a fund liability in the Capital Projects Fund balance sheet (rather than an inflow on the statement of revenues, expenditures, and changes in fund balances).
 When cash from the notes payable is spent, expenditures are reported and fund balance is reduced.
 Because the notes payable are the main source of resources for the fund, the result is an overall fund deficit.
 This deficit will be eliminated as resources are obtained (e.g., from revenues, long-term debt issuances, and transfers in) to make the scheduled debt service principal and interest payments on the notes payable.